nvidia-holoscan/holohub/applications/volume_rendering_xr/README.md

 ### Launch Options

-Use the `--extra-args` to see all options, including how to specify a different dataset or transfer function to use.
+Use the `--extra-args` to see all options, including how to specify a different dataset or configuration file to use.
 ```bash
 ./run launch volume_rendering_xr --extra_args --help
 ...